 The estimation of the defined benefit obligation is sensitive to the actuarial assumptions set out above.
 The sensitivity analyses below have been determined based on reasonably possible changes to the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes while all the other assumptions remain constant.
-The estimations in the sensitivity analysis have followed the accounting policies for the scheme, ii.
-The current discount rate is based on current rate of return available on high quality corporate bonds of equivalent currency and term to the scheme liabilities.

-i.e. on an actuarial basis using the projected unit credit method.
+The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
 The methods and types of assumptions used in preparing the sensitivity analysis are consistent with those used in the previous period.